-The first thing I learned about Staunton was how it’s pronounced, as if the “u” isn’t there (Stan-ton).
+The first thing I learned about Staunton was how it’s pronounced as if the “u” isn’t there (Stan-ton).
 The second thing I learned was how photo-worthy spots in Staunton abound in this beautiful city of 24,000 residents.
 Particularly downtown.

 It’s an urban area in western Virginia in the Shenandoah Valley, which sprawls into the suburbs.
 And it’s definitely worth a visit and stay.

-A Photo-Worthy City
+Staunton is a Photo-Worthy City

 I often tour an area and see the landscapes in front of me as if they were printed and framed, hanging on the wall.
 I suppose you can say it’s usual I see a location first as if my eyes were a camera’s viewfinder, scanning for snapshots.
 Call it Instagram-worthy, photo-worthy, film-worthy or frame-worthy.
 But no matter the phrase used, these stops in Staunton are prime for the capture.

 Below, I share a bit of history behind our top picks downtown and where to find them.